Tulbius/Obesity_Python/README.md

 # Presentation of the study

-In the PDF presentation you will find a quick display how the dataset, what is its interest and purpose, what we have done and also our results !
+In the PDF presentation you will find a quick display how the dataset, what are its interest and purpose, what we have done and also our results !

 # Notebook

 This is the notebook where all our tests, functions, results where calculated.
 Normaly, it was redacted to be easy to read and quite understandable aswell.
-Enjoy your reading
+Enjoy your reading.

 Watch out and don't run the GridSearchCV ;)